Optimising Event-Driven Spiking Neural Network with Regularisation and Cutoff: Methods

+Thanks to its asynchronous working mechanism, the event-driven SNN can predict when only part of the spike train is processed.
+However, a naive cutoff on the spike train length (or the event sensor's sampling time) can easily lead to accuracy loss.
+In this section, we propose a principled method to determine the inference time.

+Our approach begins with a theoretical analysis of the cutoff in Section \ref{sec:cutoff-theory}, where we identify the optimal cutoff timestep for each input.
+Specifically, we explore the optimal timesteps that consistently allow the SNN to make correct predictions in subsequent processing.
+This evaluation can only be conducted in simulation and requires knowledge of future predictions.

-Thanks to the asynchronous working mechanism, event-driven SNNs can predict when only part of the spike train is processed.
-Nevertheless, a naive cutoff on the length of spike train (or the sampling time of event sensor) can easily result in accuracy loss.
-In this section, we suggest a principled method to determine the inference time.
-Technically, a new metric, called confidence rate and denoted as $C(\hat{t},D\{S_{gap}>\beta\})$, is defined based on the statistical characteristics of processing a set $D$ of inputs with respect to the discrete inference time $\hat{t}$ and $S_{gap}$. $S_{gap}>\beta$ operates as a condition to identify the samples in $D$ that are suitable for cutoff.
-Actually, we are able to plot a curve of confidence rate $C(\hat{t},D\{S_{gap}>\beta\})$ with respect to the time $\hat{t}$ and $\beta$, respectively.
-During the processing of an individual input $\boldsymbol{X}$, we will monitor another variable $S_{gap}$, and once it is able to ensure the confidence rate can reach certain degree, an early cutoff signal can be sent (see Fig.~\ref{fig:introduction}).
-The following provides the details.
+To approximate this process in practice, we introduce the $\text{Top-K}$ cutoff in Section \ref{sec:gap-based}.
+To elaborate, we define a confidence rate, denoted as $C(t, D\{Y_{\text{gap}} > \beta_t\})$, based on the statistical characteristics of processing a set $D$ of inputs with respect to the discrete time $t$ and the gap between the logits of output neurons, $Y_{\text{gap}}$.
+The condition {$Y_{\text{gap}} > \beta_t$} is used to identify the samples in $D$ that are suitable for cutoff.
+We can plot a curve of the confidence rate $C(t, D\{Y_{\text{gap}} > \beta_t\})$ with respect to time $t$ and constant values $\beta_t$.
+A set of ${\beta_t}$ is extracted from training samples to trigger the Top-K cutoff.